William Carter headshot

 Bio

-William H. Carter is Associate Professor of German Studies in the Department of World Languages and Cultures at Iowa State University.
-He earned his Ph.D. at the University of California, Santa Barbara.
-His research interests begin in the Goethezeit and include: the Faust tradition; intersections of literature, philosophy, and economic thought from the eighteenth century to the present; Austrian studies; film; and, most recently, finance and society.
-He has published articles in the Goethe Yearbook, Herder Jahrbuch/Yearbook, Colloquia Germanica, Monatshefte, and German Studies Review.
-He has co-edited special issues for Finance and Society and the Journal of Financial Counseling and Planning, both on the topic “Ethics of Debt,” and founded the research exchange portal “Critical Engagements with Economic Thought” (economicthought.ceah.iastate.edu).
-He is the former president of the Iowa Chapter of the American Association of Teachers of German, and his teaching experience ranges from core German classes to an online Holocaust course.
-Prof. Carter, a Thai American who grew up in rural Texas, has also taught WLC 210: "Introduction to Asian American Studies."
+William H. Carter is Associate Professor of German Studies and Director of International Studies.
+His research interests begin in the Age of Goethe and include: the Faust tradition; intersections of literature, philosophy, and economic thought from the eighteenth century to the present; Austrian studies; film; finance and society; and behavioral economics.
+He has published articles in the Goethe Yearbook, Herder Jahrbuch/Yearbook, Colloquia Germanica, Monatshefte, German Studies Review, The German Quarterly.
+He was president of the Iowa Chapter of the American Association of Teachers of German, has served on the AP German Development Committee, and is the Secretary-Treasure of the Goethe Society of North America.

 • “Money, Violence, and the Financialized Self in Michael Haneke’s ‘Glaciation Trilogy,’” The German Quarterly 94.1 (2021): 116-30.